HansNesbitt/linkerd-on-eks/README.md

 ecsdemo-nodejs     ClusterIP      10.100.11.126    <none>                                                                    80/TCP         20m
 kubernetes         ClusterIP      10.100.0.1       <none>
 ```
 ### Wait for the Load Balancer to be able to serve traffic.
+In a new browser tab, paste the url for the ecsdemo-frontend   LoadBalancer to generate traffic.

 # Show Dashboarding
 ### Typing the linkerd dashboard will establish a connection on a random port and open up a browers on your workstation